bostonbachexchange/bostonbachexchange/README.md

 Feel free to reach out if you want to discuss:

-- [Your specific areas of expertise].
+- D3, Data Visualization and React.
-- My experiences in [industry/domain].
+- My experiences in a coding bootcamp.
-- Anything related to [something you're passionate about].
+- Anything related to music and piano!

 ## 📫 How to Reach Me